Darwinhareesh/Emoji-Recommendation-system-based-on-facial-expression-using-cnn/README.md

 ## Acknowledgments
 - SURE Trust for providing this opportunity to gain industry-relevant skills.
-- Mentors [Mentor 1 Name], [Mentor 2 Name], and Prof. Radhakumari for guidance.
+- Mentors Gaurav Patil, and Prof. Radhakumari for guidance.
 - [Optional: Add dataset source or other acknowledgments]

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.